Better Sales through Customer Engagement

 Online customers can have every click and action recorded in heat maps.
 Those actions can help you understand why 90% of shoppers put items in their carts and abandon them without purchasing.

 Use these customer retention strategies to build engagement.
 Always remember we are in the people business, which means you must notice them and share something of yourself if you want to build customer satisfaction.
-That loyalty pays off big when they talk to their friends about the nice people down at your store -- something your competitors can’t even think about having their customers say!
+That loyalty pays off big when they talk to their friends about the nice people down at your store -- something your competitors can’t even dream about having their customers say!